someonesdad1/plib/README.md

 # History

 Many of the copyright strings in these files are 2014.
-That was the year I translated many hundreds (actually, over a thousand) of my python scripts to python 3; many of the scripts didn't have dates in them, so they got copyrighted in 2014.
-I started using python in 1998.
+That was the year I translated many hundreds (actually, over a thousand) of my python scripts written from 1998 on to python 3; many of the scripts didn't have dates in them, so they got copyrighted in 2014.

 # Feedback